mohit-sharma-87/starter-azure-function-mongodb/README.md

 ## Connecting serverless function with MongoDB Atlas

-In the previous step, we created our first Azure function which takes user input and prints it on screen but real-world applications are far more complicated than this.
+In the previous step, we created our first Azure function which takes user input and returns a result but real-world applications are far more complicated than this.
 In order to create a real-world function, which we would do in the next section, we need to understand how to connect our function with a database, as logic operates over data and databases hold the data.

 Similar to serverless function, let's use a database which is also on the cloud and has the ability to scale up and down with the needs.
 Therefore, we would be using [MongoDB Atlas](https://www.mongodb.com/atlas/database) which is a document-based cloud database.